 Around four in 10 women who have gone through menopause felt unable to talk about it at work, especially with managers.

 Women often feel the need to act strong and confident in the workplace, even when they’re struggling.
 However, speaking about menopause is powerful in normalising the topic and breaking the stigma.

 Menopause is a common part of working life, with nearly eight out of 10 menopausal women currently in work.
 So these conversations should be welcomed and expected by everyone, not just menopausal or perimenopausal women.

-Start with a single discreet conversation with your line manager, explaining your symptoms and how they’re affecting your work.
-For example, forgetfulness is a common symptom of menopause and may explain why you missed that recent deadline, or lacked confidence during a presentation.
+Start with a single discreet conversation with your line manager.
+Explain your symptoms and how they’re affecting your work.
+For example, forgetfulness is a common symptom of the menopause and may explain why you missed a deadline or lacked confidence during a presentation.